 This class will focus on the Basic Principles of Tai Chi Chuan emphasizing postural alignment, balance, whole-body movement, methods of breathing and other essential concepts specific to the art.
 Rooted in the concept that a solid foundation creates the basis for all subsequent learning, sessions I and II are designed to help develop one’s sensibilities and skill through correct practice.
 Each session is comprised of specific exercise sets and practical short forms that establish the groundwork necessary to allow students to develop their practice at their own pace.
 This course may also involve learning some advanced techniques for meditation and energy cultivation to refine our practice and increase sensitivity.
 Lastly, the major styles of Tai Chi Chuan will also be introduced.
 NOTE: The completion of Sessions I and II act as a prerequisite to promote new students to our classes in Tai Chi Chuan.

 In Session I, we will focus on the basic principles of Tai Chi Chuan as well as the classic silk-reeling exercises of the Chan Ssu Chin.
 Along with their practical applications, we will learn new training methods to strengthen our foundation and gain an understanding of the core concepts that are fundamental to the art.

 Alternately, Session II, we will continue our practice of silk-reeling exercises and walking qigong sets.
 In addition, we will learn a short form along with new training methods to include the Thirteen Postures of Tai Chi Chuan, which combine various stances and movements essential to Tai Chi form.
 This simple set of postures known as the Four Directions provides the foundation for subsequent learning while strengthening our understanding of the Basic Principles.

-PLEASE NOTE: ABOVE CLASSES POSTPONED UNTIL FURTHER NOTICE
+PLEASE NOTE: ABOVE CLASSES WILL BE ONLINE UNTIL FURTHER NOTICE